-The Executive Chairman holds analyst and investor roadshow meetings during the year, particularly following the release of the Group's interim and full year results and feedback from those meetings is shared with the Board.
+The Executive Chairman holds meetings with existing and prospective investors during the year, particularly following the release of the Group's interim and full year results and feedback from those meetings is shared with the Board.
 The AGM is a key opportunity for engagement between the Board and shareholders, particularly private shareholders.
 The Group's annual report and accounts is made available to all shareholders both online and in hard copy where requested.
 All presentations and announcements and other key shareholder information is available on the investor section of the Group's website.